-In our last briefing note we began to include information on young people at risk of homelessness as we felt this had been a gap in our previous reviews.
+In our last briefing note we included information on young people at risk of homelessness.
 We initially began this work by just including the work that the YHN Young People's Service (YPS) do in supporting young people aged 16-24 who have been or are at risk of homelessness and again we have asked them to contribute information on their work for this briefing note.
-In an attempt to widen the information we present and to begin to demonstrate the range of provision for young people facing homelessness in the city we have included a breakdown of supported housing admits and outcomes from those services that are specifically commissioned to provide services for this age group.
-This information is included below with the caveat that the other commissioned crisis and supported accommodation also accommodate 18-24 year olds.
+We have added to this in this briefing with a breakdown of supported housing services that are commissioned for 16-24 year olds.
+This information is included below with the caveat that the other commissioned crisis and supported accommodation services also accommodate 18-24 year olds.